Vineesha-utu/Mobile.iOS.UI/README.md

   <a href="https://cocoapods.org" > <img src="https://raw.githubusercontent.com/CocoaPods/shared_resources/master/assets/cocoapods-banner-readme.png" width=250 height=30/></a>

-A component library that can use the custom views for all Tax Free related applications
+A component library that can use the custom views for all Tax free related applications
 </p>

 ## What this framework contains

-1. Custom Tax-free Text Field.
+1. Custom Text Field.
 2. Custom AlertView.
 3. Custom SnackBar (from Material components).
 4. Custom ActionSheet.